drunkleen/gatekeeper/README.md

 ## Donation

-If you've found GateKeeper valuable and wish to contribute to its ongoing development, you can show your support by making a donation through [Paypal](https://www.paypal.com/paypalme/RDarvishifar) or any of the following cryptocurrency
+If you have found GateKeeper valuable and would like to contribute to its ongoing development, your support is greatly appreciated.
+You can show your appreciation by making a donation through [Paypal](https://www.paypal.com/paypalme/RDarvishifar) or any of the following cryptocurrency networks:
-networks:

-- USDT/TRON (TRC20): `TGNru3vuDfPh5zBJ31DKzcVVvFgfMK9J48`
+- **Bitcoin (BTC):** `bc1qsmvxpn79g6wkel3w67k37r9nvzm5jnggeltxl6`
-- ETH/BNB/MATIC (ERC20, BEP20): `0x8613aD01910d17Bc922D95cf16Dc233B92cd32d6`
+- **ETH/BNB/MATIC (ERC20, BEP20):** `0x8613aD01910d17Bc922D95cf16Dc233B92cd32d6`
-- Bitcoin (BTC): `bc1qsmvxpn79g6wkel3w67k37r9nvzm5jnggeltxl6`
+- **USDT/TRON (TRC20):** `TGNru3vuDfPh5zBJ31DKzcVVvFgfMK9J48`
-- Dogecoin (DOGE): `D8U25FjxdxdQ7pEH37cMSw8HXBdY1qZ7n3`
+- **Dogecoin (DOGE):** `D8U25FjxdxdQ7pEH37cMSw8HXBdY1qZ7n3`

+Your generous contribution ensures the continued improvement and maintenance of GateKeeper.

+Thank you for supporting the project!

 ## Acknowledgment: